 During this time, we have been required to amend several documents.
 We have gotten all original and amended documents to the consulate.
 I don’t want to make light of this step as there is a great deal involved and we have been requested twice to do this.
 For us, our documents are in New York so we have had to send documents back and forth through the courts.
 Obtaining Italian Citizenship takes time and money.
 We have exhausted a great deal of both!
 Meanwhile, we have sold our home, furniture, possessions – even our cars, ready to leave for Italy.

 All documents are in the hands of the Italian Consulate.
-We received a reply to our email requesting a status of our application.
+We received a reply to our email requesting the status of our application.
 Surprisingly, we received a reply that they are working on our file and we should be receiving something from them soon.
 The next step should be being recognized by Italy.
-They must register us as citizens in the town we are applying; which is the town that Gary’s grandfather was born in Sicily.
+They must register us as citizens in the town we are applying to; which is the town where Gary’s grandfather was born in Sicily.
 Until then, we can not get our Italian passports.
 We are hoping (and praying) that their idea of soon – is really that – soon!

 Wish We Knew

 Here is some information when considering citizenship with Italy that we wish we had known when we first started this journey.
 We hope these help in your adventure: